GeeWee/geewee.github.io/_posts/2020-03-12-evaluating-new-technology.md

 ---
-title: "A checklist for evaluating new technology"
+title: "A Checklist For Evaluating New Technology"
 permalink: "/evaluating-new-technology"
 draft: false
 ---